etherspot/arka/README.md

 ## 🖥 Arka Frontend

-This is a basic frontend which let's a user run some Arka [API calls.](https://etherspot.fyi/arka/api-calls/)
+This is a basic frontend which let's a user interact with the Arka smart contract on various chains.

 To run the dapp:
 #### `cd frontend`